Bachelor of Arts

 Psychologists study cognitive, emotional and social processes and human behavior by observing, interpreting and recording how people relate to one another and their environments.
 These professionals can work independently in private practice or as a member of a healthcare team.
 Additionally, psychologists can collaborate with social workers and teachers or conduct research.

-With a Bachelor of Arts in Psychology degree, you are prepared to apply to graduate school and set your sights on a future career as a clinical, health, counseling, developmental, neuro, forensic or school psychologist.
+With a Bachelor of Arts in Psychology degree, you are prepared to pursue a number of career fields or apply to graduate school.
+Lourdes professors work with you as you set your sights on a future career as a clinical, health, counseling, developmental, forensic or school psychologist or a neuroscientist.
+Students interested in becoming an Art Therapist can pursue the Lourdes Pre-Art Therapy Concentration.

-As a psychology major, your studies will focus on the challenging questions that the many psychology schools of thought address.
+As a psychology major, your studies will focus on the challenging questions that the many psychology about what drives human behavior and impacts mental health.
 Department of Psychology faculty are committed to preparing students for graduate school and successful careers in psychology and related fields.

-Psychology majors reap the benefits of a rewarding academic and student life experiences including:
+Psychology majors can reap the benefits of a rewarding academic and student life experiences including:

 - Collaborating with fellow students in the Social Science Club